 The median development of temperature and potential temperature along the trajectories is displayed in Fig. 10 for heatwave days as well as for the JJA climatology.
-Jointly analyzing these two variables allows us to distinguish between future changes in adiabatic and diabatic warming processes (see again section 2.4).
+Jointly analyzing these two variables allows us to distinguish between future changes in adiabatic and diabatic warming processes (see again Sect.
+2.4).
 Overall, for the JJA climatology (thin solid and dashed blue lines in Fig. 10), the median temperature and potential temperature evolution stays similar between the historic and future time slices for clusters A and Bsd, while a stronger diabatic heating (of less than 5 K) is projected for cluster Bwd in most regions.
-On the other hand, the evolution differs strongly between heatwave and JJA trajectories, with larger temperature changes (difference $\approx 10 \,\mathrm{K}$) for the heatwave trajectories.
+On the other hand, the evolution differs strongly between heatwave and JJA trajectories, with larger temperature changes (difference ≈ 10 K) for the heatwave trajectories.
 In the following, the median distributions associated with heatwave days in the three clusters as well as their future changes are discussed in detail.
-In general, cluster A (yellow lines in Fig. 10) shows the largest temperature increase in the 10 day period prior to the heatwave event (except for the BI).
-The magnitude of this increase depends strongly on the region and is largest in WR with about 35 K (historic) to 40 K (future) (vs. 25 K increase in the JJA climatology) and smallest in BI with about 15 K. Moreover, the potential temperature evolution of cluster A shows that the air parcels undergo diabatic cooling of about 7 K (up to 10 K in WR) and in some regions diabatic heating right before the heatwave event (last 24 hours before the event in WR, CE and Sc, Fig. 10(b-d)).
-Cluster Bsd (red lines in Fig. 10) is characterized by appoximately adiabatic ($\theta \approx \text{const.}$) warming between day 10 and about day c2 prior to the heatwave in most regions.
-In the two clusters, Bsd and A, of heatwave associated air parcels there are only minor differences between future and historic time slices in BI, Sc and IP, but stronger temperature increases in WR, CE and GI.
+In general, cluster A (yellow lines in Fig. 10) shows the largest temperature increase in the 10d period prior to the heatwave event (except for the BI).
+The magnitude of this increase depends strongly on the region and is largest in WR with about 35 K (historic) to 40 K (future) (vs. 25 K increase in the JJA climatology) and smallest in BI with about 15 K. Moreover, the potential temperature evolution of cluster A shows that the air parcels undergo diabatic cooling of about 7 K (up to 10 K in WR) and in some regions diabatic heating right before the heatwave event (last 24 h before the event in WR, CE and Sc, Fig. 10b-d).
+Cluster Bsd (red lines in Fig. 10) is characterized by approximately adiabatic ($\theta \approx \text{const.}$) warming between day 10 and about day 2 prior to the heatwave in most regions.
+In the two clusters, Bsd and A, of heatwave-associated air parcels there are only minor differences between future and historic time slices in BI, Sc and IP but stronger temperature increases in WR, CE and GI.
 This temperature increase is larger (between about 2-5 K in most regions) than the one - if any - observed in the summer climatology.
-Air parcels in cluster Bwd (blue lines in Fig. 10) are generally heated (increase of both temperature and potential temperature) over the whole 10 day period with stronger diabatic heating directly before the heatwave event.
-These Bwd parcels are characterized by weak descent and hence, they are affected by boundary-layer processes such as surface-atmosphere interactions over a long period of time.
-Diabatic heating happens preferentially through surface fluxes, this is why the air parcels with the weakest descent (that are closer to the surface for a longer period) experience the strongest diabatic heating.
+Air parcels in cluster Bwd (blue lines in Fig. 10) are generally heated (increase in both temperature and potential temperature) over the whole 10 d period, with stronger diabatic heating directly before the heatwave event.
+These Bwd parcels are characterized by weak descent, and, hence, they are affected by boundary-layer processes such as surface-atmosphere interactions over a long period of time.
+Diabatic heating happens preferentially through surface fluxes; this is why the air parcels with the weakest descent (that are closer to the surface for a longer period) experience the strongest diabatic heating.
 An exception is BI, where the Bwd parcels are first cooled for a few days and then heated in the last days prior the heatwave (Fig. 10).
-The diabatic heating of the Bwd parcels over the 10 days is between about 7 K in BI up to about 10 K in WR, CE, IP and GI for historic heatwaves and becomes even larger in these regions in the future (about 15 K).
-This increase of diabatic heating for the heatwave trajectories is similar to the increase projected for the JJA climatology.
-All together, more pronounced future changes in adiabatic and diabatic heating (the latter primarily in cluster Bwd) are projected in the regions with continental climate, in particular CE and WR, compared to those closer to the ocean.
+The diabatic heating of the Bwd parcels over the 10 d is between